Decoding species coexistence: A reinforcement learning perspective: model

 Specifically, in the learning process, every individual makes a random action $a\in\mathcal{A}$ for migration, and their experiences are accumulated by updating the Q-table belonging to their species as follows:

-where $s$ and $a$ represent the action that the focal individual has just taken, and $s^{'}$ is the new state in round $t+1$.
-The parameter $\alpha \in \left ( 0,1 \right ]$ is the learning rate, which determines the contribution to Q-value from the current round. $\gamma \in \left [ 0,1 \right )$ is the discount factor, which captures the weight of future rewards, where $\max_{a^{'} } Q_{s^{'},a^{'}}$ denotes the expected maximum value in the next round. $R$ is the total reward, which may include the reward for a successful predation $R_{p}$ and/or the survival $R_{s}$. $\mathcal{N}_{m}\in\{ \mathcal{N}_{A},\mathcal{N}_{B}, \mathcal{N}_{C}\}$, denotes the individual set of the three species.
-Eq.~(\ref{eq:Bellman_eq}) shows that the Q-table for a given species $\mathcal{N}_{m}$ is collectively revised by all individuals that belong to it.
+where $s$ and $a$ represent the current state and the action that the focal individual has just taken, and $s^{'}$ is the new state in round $t+1$.
+The parameter $\alpha \in \left ( 0,1 \right ]$ is the learning rate, which determines the contribution to Q-value from the current round. $\gamma \in \left [ 0,1 \right )$ is the discount factor, which captures the weight of future rewards, where $\max_{a^{'} } Q_{s^{'},a^{'}}$ denotes the expected maximal Q-value in round $t+1$ within $s^{'}$. $R$ is the total reward, including the reward for a successful predation $R_{p}$ and the survival $R_{s}$. $\mathcal{N}_{m}\in\{ \mathcal{N}_{A},\mathcal{N}_{B}, \mathcal{N}_{C}\}$, denotes the individual set of the three species, {and $|\mathcal{N}_{m}|$ is the the population size of the corresponding species.} Eq.~(\ref{eq:Bellman_eq}) shows that the Q-table for a given species $\mathcal{N}_{m}$ is jointly revised in an average manner by all individuals that belong to it.
 Importantly, this learning scheme adopts the $\epsilon$-greedy Q-learning with $\epsilon=1$; its advantage is that the Q-tables can be rapidly converged, as different states can be visited more frequently than in the conventional setup with a small $\epsilon$.
 After the three Q-tables converge, the evolution enters the second stage, where their respective Q-tables strictly guide the migration of the population, and the three Q-tables are no longer revised.
 The evolution of the population is terminated when it reaches equilibrium or the desired duration.